tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 A Java file gets compiled to a system-neutral format which is a class file and gets a .class extension, this is compressed and not really human readable

 Classes are organized in a group called a package, a package is very similar to a .net namespace.
-You use this so that you don&#8217;t get collisions if you have two classes with the same name.
+You use this so that you don't get collisions if you have two classes with the same name.

 You use javadoc to generate standard formatted documentation.